redpanda-data/connect/website/docs/configuration/windowed_processing.md

 There are many ways of performing windowed or aggregated message processing with the wide range of [connectors and processors][processors] Benthos offers, but this usually relies on aggregating messages in transit with a cache or database.

-Instead, this document outlines the simplest way of performing windowed processing in Benthos, which is to use input level [batching][batching].
+Instead, this document outlines the simplest way of performing tumbling window processing in Benthos, which is to use input level [batching][batching].
+There are plans to eventually offer other windowing mechanisms such as hopping or sliding and these will behave similarly.

 ## Creating Batches